 On August 7, 2014, a putative class action complaint, styled Greentech Research LLC v.
 Callen, et al., was filed in the Supreme Court of the State of New York for New York County, by an entity purporting to be a stockholder of Intervest Bancshares Corporation ("Intervest").
 On August 19, 2014, a putative class action complaint, styled Sonnenberg v.
 Intervest Bancshares Corp., et al., was filed in the Supreme Court of the State of New York for New York County, by an individual purporting to be a stockholder of Intervest.
-Each of the complaints alleges that the directors of Intervest breached their fiduciary duties to Intervest's stockholders in connection with the merger of Intervest by approving a transaction pursuant to an allegedly inadequate process that undervalues Intervest and includes preclusive deal protection provisions; and that Intervest and the Company allegedly aided and abetted the Intervest directors in breaching their duties to Intervest's stockholder class actions, and various remedies, including enjoining the merger from being consummated in accordance with its agreed-upon terms, rescission or an award of rescissory damages in the event that the merger is consummated, an accounting by the defendants to the plaintiff class for all damages caused by the defendants, recovery of plaintiffs' costs and attorneys' and experts' fees relating to the lawsuit, and such further relief as the court deems just and proper.
+Each of the complaints alleges that the directors of Intervest breached their fiduciary duties to Intervest's stockholders in connection with the merger of Intervest by approving a transaction pursuant to an allegedly inadequate process that undervalues Intervest and includes preclusive deal protection provisions; and that Intervest and the Company allegedly aided and abetted the Intervest directors in breaching their duties to Intervest's stockholders.
+The complaints seek court certification of the respective plaintiffs as class representatives and that such proceedings may proceed as stockholder class actions, and various remedies, including enjoining the merger from being consummated in accordance with its agreed-upon terms, rescission or an award of rescissory damages in the event that the merger is consummated, an accounting by the defendants to the plaintiff class for all damages caused by the defendants, recovery of plaintiffs' costs and attorneys' and experts' fees relating to the lawsuit, and such further relief as the court deems just and proper.
 On October 14, 2014, the plaintiff in the Greentech action filed an amended complaint alleging, among other things, inadequacy of the disclosures contained in a preliminary version of the proxy statement/prospectus included in the registration statement on Form S-4 filed on September 29, 2014.

 Pursuant to a stipulation among the parties in both actions and an order of the court, the Sonnenberg action was voluntarily dismissed without prejudice on November 17, 2014 and a second amended complaint in the Greentech action was filed on November 18, 2014, including the Sonnenberg plaintiff as an additional putative class representative.
-After certain preliminary discovery conducted in the Greentech action, the parties, after negotiation between their respective counsel, reached an agreement in principle to settle all claims of the plaintiffs and the proposed class in the Greentech action.
+After certain preliminary discovery conducted in the Greentech action, the parties, after negotiation between their respective counsel, reached an agreement in principle to settle all claims of the plaintiffs and the proposed class in the Greentech ms line represents imar trim and will not print action.
 The agreement in principle was memorialized in a memorandum of understanding signed by counsel for plaintiffs, plaintiff class and all defendants on November 18, 2014, which agreement is expected to be confirmed in a Settlement Agreement.
 The settlement is conditioned upon, among other things, approval of the settlement by the court and closing of the merger after its approval by the Intervest stockholders which was obtained on January 27, 2015.
 While the defendants deny the allegations in the complaint and believe them to be without merit, they have agreed to the terms of the settlement to avoid the costs and disruptions of any further litigation and to permit timely closing of the merger.